sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

 Serialization
 =============

+The model needs to be saved to be deployed.
 ONNX is based on :epkg:`protobuf`.
 It minimizes the space needed to save the graph on disk.
 Every object (see :ref:`l-onnx-classes`) in :epkg:`onnx` can be serialized with method `SerializeToString`.
 That's